-- An onboarding survey also shows recruits that you care about their experience at your firm.
+- An employee onboarding survey also shows recruits that you care about their experience at your firm.
 It lets them know that their opinions have as much weight as that of seasoned employees at your firm.

 Onboarding Survey: Questions to Ask